1997 Arab Super Cup

 The 1997 Arab Super Cup was an international club competition played by the winners and runners up of the Arab Club Champions Cup and Arab Cup Winners' Cup.
-It is the fourth edition and was won by Egyptian side Al-Ahly.
+It is the third edition and was won by Egyptian side Al-Ahly.
 It was also the first time that the host team had not won the championship.
 OC Khouribga, the hosts, were runners up.